Usama050/lab6/DiskSpaceAnalysis.md

 ![Alt text](lab61.png)

+2. Inodes Analysis:
+To check the Inodes on my operating system I used the following command:

+> df -i

+To save the output in a Markdown file:

+> df -i > ~/Documents/Github/labs/lab6/DiskSpaceAnalysis.md

+**Results:**

-## 2. Resource Consumption Analysis:
+## 3. Resource Consumption Analysis:

 To identify the process consuming the most RAM and CPU on my operating system, I did not use any command I just check from task manager because I am using Windows Opreating system:
 1. Go on search bar and search for Task Manager